-The Clinton Presidential Center Student Presidential Leaders Series is a modular educational program for high school students and educators designed to shape and inspire the next generation of leaders.
+The Clinton Presidential Center’s Student Presidential Leaders Series is a modular educational program for high school students and educators designed to shape and inspire the next generation of leaders.

 Student Presidential Leaders Series

-The Clinton Presidential Center Student Presidential Leaders Series is a modular educational series designed to inspire the next generation through curriculum and activities rooted in social engagement.
+The Clinton Presidential Center Student Presidential Leaders Series is a modular, multi-session educational program designed to inspire the next generation through curriculum and activities rooted in social engagement.
 The program offers an in-depth look at the process of presidential leadership, the importance of civic participation, and the tactics of turning knowledge into action.
 Through this program, the Clinton Center aims to build capacity within future leaders and enhance the abilities of educators to support student development.

-Each year, 15 students and 15 educators will be selected to participate in this program to build connections with peers and educators from across the state, get inspired by established leaders, and learn how to make a meaningful impact.
+Each year, 15 sophomores and 15 educators will be selected to participate in the program to build connections with peers and educators from across the state, get inspired by established leaders, and learn how to make a meaningful impact.

-Designed with accessibility and long-term impact in mind, this programming will take place annually and at no cost to any participant thanks to the generous support of the Roy & Christine Sturgis Charitable Trust.
+Designed with accessibility and long-term impact in mind, this annual program is offered at no cost to selected participants thanks to the generous support of the Roy & Christine Sturgis Charitable Trust.